noxjs/noxjs/README.md

 ### Initialize

-I'm still working on this... my plan is when you have a initialize method attached to the prototype, it will be imediatly invoked when an instance is created (some helps would be greate *.*).
+I'm still working on this... my plan is when you have a initialize method attached to the prototype, it will be imediatly invoked when an instance is created (some help would be great).

 ### Modules